 The idea is to prevent the spread of harmful, non-native insects like gypsy moths.

-If an officer spots an outdoor item in the van or listed on the inventory, and there’s no certification form, the entire moving truck could be quarantined.
+If an officer spots an outdoor item in the van or is listed on the inventory, and there’s no certification form, the entire moving truck could be quarantined..

-Obviously you’ll need clothes, toiletries, medications, and other personal items while traveling, but there are other things that often get overlooked.
+While traveling, you’ll need clothes, cell phones, toiletries, medications, and other personal items, but other things often get overlooked.

 |Airline Tickets||Car Keys||Car Titles||Cash||Certificates of Deposit|